 Forever obsessions: poetry, farmer’s market, leather, walks in the woods, Jax’s curls, sarcasm, Basil Hayden’s, driving fast with the windows down, Buffy the Vampire Slayer, and Pearl Jam.

 I’ve published two full-length and three chapbook poetry collections, most recently antidote (Winged City Press 2013).
-My poems have appeared in North American Review, Barn Owl Review, Fourth River, UCity Review, decomP‘s Best of 10 Years anthology, Crab Creek Review, Knockout, Best of the Net 2011, and more.
-My nonfiction has appeared at Salon, Scary Mommy, Open Thought Vortex, Quaint Magazine, and Delirious Hem.
+My poems have appeared in North American Review, Barn Owl Review, Fourth River, UCity Review, decomP‘s Best of 10 Years anthology, Crab Creek Review, Knockout, Best of the Net 2011, and more; are forthcoming in NELLE and Literary Mama; and were recently nominated for Best of the Net 2017.
+My nonfiction has appeared at Salon, Scary Mommy, ESME, Quaint Magazine, Open Thought Vortex, and Delirious Hem, and is forthcoming at Blood+Milk.
 I’ve been nominated for a Pushcart Prize three times, but I don’t really know what that means.
 I recently became director of the Elizabeth Ayres Center for Creative Writing.
 In 2006, I co-founded Blood Lotus with Teneice Durrant and we ran it for 10 years.
 I also work for the Peace & Conflict Studies program at a small, private liberal arts college in the woodsy central PA hometown I’ve grown to adore, and I serve on the board of my local domestic violence survivor advocacy organization.
 I’m probably writing a memoir.
 Like, right this second, I’m probably writing some part of a memoir in my head or on scraps of old bills.
 There are also poems.